kyverno/policy-reporter-kyverno-plugin/README.md

 ## Documentation

-See the <a href="https://kyverno.github.io/policy-reporter/kyverno-plugin/14-api-reference" target="_blank">Documentation</a> for details.
+See the [Documentation](https://kyverno.github.io/policy-reporter/kyverno-plugin/api-reference) for details.

 ## Screenshots from Policy Reporter UI